jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 with 1 being the highest pitched string and 6 the lowest.

 Chord fingerings are notated like this: `x4312x`.
-The six symbols represent the six strings of the guitar 6-1 from left-to-right, with each string having the number of the finger used to fret it, or an "x" indicating the string is muted.
+The six symbols represent the six strings of the guitar `6-5-4-3-2-1` from left to right, and indicate the number of the finger used to fret each string, or an "x" indicating the string is muted.

 Finger 1 is the index finger,